 It’s easy to build up an appetite on Courchevel’s vast ski area (one of the largest in the world).
 With more Michelin stars than any other resort in the Alps, this is the ideal spot if you want to splash out on a special meal at the end of the day.
 The world-class restaurant at Le Chabichou Hotel serves Savoyard and Asian inspired cuisine.
 The dining room is extremely elegant, or try the terrace surrounded by scenic Alpine views.
 Courchevel is known for being a fashionable resort, but those who want to avoid the spotlight can head for the more peaceful Courchevel 1650.
 We highly recommend the Hotel le Portetta, which even has its own cosy converted barn.

-Known for being one of the prettiest ski resorts in Europe, Méribel has more wooden chalets than anywhere else in the world.
+Known for being one of the prettiest French ski resorts, Méribel has more wooden chalets than anywhere else in the world.
 There is a good selection of bars for après ski.
 Chic bar, Le Poste de Secours, located in the town centre, mixes the best champagne cocktails in town.
 At the nearby spa town, Brides-les-Bains, enjoy a selection of treatments and thermal waters.
 Guaranteed to soothe away any lingering ski strain.

 As Europe’s highest mountain resort Val Thorens can be relied upon for some pretty spectacular views and great snow.
 It’s known as one of the prettiest French ski resorts because of the surrounding landscape.
 Enjoy dinner in the Mongolian yurt of slope-side restaurant Chalet de la Marine, followed by a torchlight descent down the slopes.
 There are plenty of accommodation options to choose from in Val Thorens.
-The five-star Koh-I-Nor is one of our favourites and perched right at the top of the resort.
+The five-star Koh-I-Nor is one of our favourites perched right at the top of the resort.
 Its 800 square metre spa comes fully equipped with two pools, a salt wall, ice fountain and Jacuzzi.
 Perfect to relax after a day on the slopes and one of our favourite picturesque ski resorts.

-If you would like to find out more about where to find the prettiest ski resorts in France, our experts would be happy to help.
+If you would like to find out more about where to find the prettiest ski resorts in Europe, our experts would be happy to help.
 Speak to our team on 0207 471 7700 to book your ski holiday.

 Other posts you may like: